---->

 and have led to much work on developing a quantum mechanics physics

 of Relativity now involving a space-time-gravity continuum.
-This
+He postulated

 Gravitational Attraction is equivalent to Acceleration, then how is that